GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ### Working with NURBS Surfaces

 Next we'll look at working with surfaces.
-A NURBS surface is made from a network of curves which cross each other in two (roughly) perpendicular directions.
+As outlined earlier, a NURBS surface is made from a network of curves which cross each other in two (roughly) perpendicular directions.
 To avoid confusion with the X and Y axes of the space containing the geometry, **these two directions are called U and V**.

-// UV image

 In perspective view, create a `Plane`.
 Turning `PointsOn` (`F10`) will allout you to select and move the control points, which in this case are only at the corners.
 Try moving two opposite corners upwards in the Z direction, and you'll end up with a **saddle shape** (technically, a "hyperbolic parabaloid").